moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

----
+﻿---
 layout: post
 title: Stata Workshops
 ---

+Statistical analysis can involve some start-up costs on the way to learning best practices and more advanced techniques.
+[Stata](http://www.stata.com/) is a statistical can be useful to this end, facilitating statistical analysis in a user friendly interface and without the need for extensive programming experience.
-[Stata](http://www.stata.com/) is a statistical software widely used in academia and for relatively smaller scale projects throughout the corporate community.
-The [following](https://github.com/moralesn/stata_workshopsblob/master/README.md) sessions stemmed from my experience teaching statistical analysis and modeling at the graduate level.
-They cover best data management, data manipulation, visualization, and statistical modeling practices in Stata syntax.
+Widely used in academia and across some industry, the capabilities of the software are tailored for relatively smaller scale projects.
+The
+[following](https://github.com/moralesn/stata_workshopsblob/master/README.md) sessions stemmed from my experience teaching statistical analysis and modeling at the graduate level.
+They demonstrate some best data management, data manipulation, visualization, and statistical modeling practices
-The following are brief examples of workshops I have taught included under the download section:
+in the context of Stata syntax.
+The following are descriptive names of workshops I have taught and have included under the download section:

 ##Example Workshops